radumarias/rencrypt-python/README.md

 `block_index`, `aad` and `nonce` are optional.

 If `nonce` is not provided, on each encrypt operation (`seal_in_place*()`) it will generate a cryptographically secure random nonce using `ChaCha20`.
-You can also provide your own nonce, there is an example below.
+You can also provide your own nonce.
+The [Encrypt and decrypt with a buffer in memory](#encrypt-and-decrypt-with-a-buffer-in-memory) section has an example.

 # Security